muhme/joomla-branches-tester/README.md

 ### Cypress Automated System Tests

-To simple run the Joomla System Tests with all specs - except for the installation - from the [Joomla System Tests](https://github.com/joomla/joomla-cms//blob/HEAD/tests/System) in all branches with headless Cypress:
+To simple run the Joomla System Tests with all specs - except for the installation step - from the [Joomla System Tests](https://github.com/joomla/joomla-cms//blob/HEAD/tests/System) in all branches with headless Cypress:
 ```
 scripts/test system